Introduction

 • force_field: it is set to True by default; set to False to perform the conformer search with GFN2-xTB instead.

-• freq_threshold: the frequency threshold, in cm−1 below which conformers are considered saddle points and thus discarded.
+• freq_threshold: the frequency threshold in cm−1 below which conformers are considered saddle points and thus discarded.

 • similarity_tolerances: the numerical tolerances for bond distances, bond angles, and dihedral angles for structures to be identified as equivalent.

-The last argument is of type SimilarityTolerances, which is a data class containing default values for the absolute and relative tolerances for bond distances, bond angles, and dihedral angles to be considered equivalent in the structure-matching procedure.
+The argument similarity_tolerances is of type SimilarityTolerances, which is a data class containing default values for the absolute and relative tolerances for bond distances, bond angles, and dihedral angles to be considered equivalent in the structure-matching procedure.
 Please note that bond and dihedral angles are compared via the absolute value of the complex exponential of the respective angle difference, and the tolerances refer to those values.

 Output